 In determining the value of the assets of the Funds, each security (other than bonds) which is traded on a Regulated Market will be valued on the Regulated Market which is normally the principal market for such security on the basis of the latest available traded price on the Dealing Day.
-Bonds which are traded on a Regulated Market will be valued on the Regulated Market which is normally the principal market for such security on the basis of the closing bid price on the Dealing Day.
+Bonds which are traded on a Regulated Market will be valued on the Regulated Market which is normally the principal market for such security on the Dealing Day.